Satish-Vishwakarma9333/Grocery-Store-Sales-Analysis-Excel/README.md

 The project is based on **grocery/e-commerce store sales transaction data**.

-The dataset contains information required for analysis across areas such as:
+The dataset contains fields required for analysis across:

 - Sales Amount
 - Order Information